 - 4-cup glass measuring cup (I find the small and large Pampered Chef batter bowls indispensable in my kitchen)

-What To Serve These Homemade Dill Pickles With
+What To Serve With Homemade Dill Pickles

 Not sure how to eat these pickles?
 Here are just a few ideas: